By Kristin Trippe, USDA Agricultural Research Service, Forage Seed and Cereal Research Unit

 - Based on your goals, the tool will recommend up to three different biochars for each goal, from among 23 biochars produced from regionally-relevant feedstocks.
 You can also compare the physical and chemical properties of these biochars head-to-head using the Biochar Properties Explorer.

 Not sure if biochar is worth trying out on your farm?
 The PNW Biochar Atlas has a library of case studies with broad and useful examples of how biochar is being deployed in Pacific Northwest soils.
 From farms to forest, these case studies are short narratives that provide resources for early adopters and demonstrate the broad uses for biochar across the region.

 The expansion of the biochar market will only happen if biochar can be successfully deployed as a soil amendment.
 The ability to pair specific biochars with specific soils is critical to this success.
 The PNW Biochar Atlas provides farmers with easy-to-use tools to accomplish this.
 We intend to expand the functionalities of the PNW Biochar Atlas by expanding the Soil Data Explorer to cover other regions of the US, gathering more biochars into the Biochar Properties Explorer, and growing the library of case studies.
-Please contact me with ideas on how we can best help you use these tools.

 Note: Portions of this post were derived from a pending article in Crops and Soils Magazine.

 Lehmann, J, and Joseph, S. eds.
 Biochar for environmental management: science, technology and implementation.
 Routledge, 2015

 Phillips, C.L., Trippe, K., Reardon, C., Mellbye, B., Griffith, S.M., Banowetz, G.M. and Gady, D., Physical feasibility of biochar production and utilization at a farm-scale: A case-study in non-irrigated seed production.
 Biomass and Bioenergy, 108, 2018. pp.244-251.